 Skiing makes you hungry.
 And of course, Melchsee Frutt also caters to that need!

 Bar & Grill Boni Horst makes for a perfect place to munch a ‘Chäässchnitte’ (grilled cheese) before going down to ‘Distelboden’ or ‘Bettenalp’.

 Bärgbeizli Cheselen is the perfect place to turn to if you find yourself on the lower part of the mountain.

 Restaurant Erzegg is centrally located, as is Gemsy.
 Both serve hot, comforting Swiss food like ‘Älplermagronen’ or ‘Ghackets met Hörnli’ (minced meat with pasta) that will provide you with the needed energy for the rest of your skiing adventure.

 This well-maintained ski resort – especially suitable for families – is a winter wonderland about one hour away from Lucerne and offers over 15 pistes on 2350 meters above sea level.
 Next to slopes of all difficulty, Sörenberg offers picturesque panoramas and adventures like night skiing and sledding.
 Whether you want to get high up to the ‘Brienzer Rothorn’ or work your way up from ‘Rossweid’: Sörenberg offers plenty of ground to discover.

-Even for non-skiers the resort has lots in store: Loads of winter trails, an ice-skating rink as well as a culinary winter trek can be found.
+Even for non-skiers, the resort has lots in store: Loads of winter trails, an ice-skating rink, and a culinary winter trek can be found.

-Ski season in Sörenberg starts on December 14th and lasts until April 13th.
+The ski season in Sörenberg normally starts around December 14th and lasts until the middle of April.

 How to get to Sörenberg